Links: | Home | Site Index |

 HARDWARE OPTIONS FOR OUR ANGLE FLAGS(tm)

 1.)
 In most situations our Basic Hardware is the most suitable option.
-This consists of an adjustable cast-aluminum bracket (either white or aluminum-color), the mounting anchors (screws for wood or masonry sleeve-anchors for masonry surfaces), a wood (natural wood color) or a fiberglass (white) pole, and a corner-tie to keep the flag from wrapping around the pole in the wind.
-A Large Angle Flagtm takes a six foot pole and a 33" corner-tie, a small takes a four foot pole and a 22" corner-tie.
-A small can also go on a five foot pole with a flipper and no corner-tie.
-The complete set-up with either a wood or a fiberglass pole costs $38.
-Neither pole is necessarily any better than the other--it’s more a matter of which you like the looks of.
-Both types of poles wear out over time, but for different reasons.
-Wood poles can warp, and the finish deteriorates, and eventually they rot.
-Fiberglass poles don't have any of the problems of wood poles, but they can crack at the bottom if they’re in a spot with a great deal of wind.
+This consists of a sturdy adjustable cast-aluminum bracket, mounting anchors (screws for wood or masonry sleeve-anchors for masonry surfaces), a two-piece, anti-furling, brushed aluminum pole with gold ball top, and a corner-tie to keep the flag from wrapping around the pole in the wind.
+A Large Angle Flagtm takes a six-foot pole and a 33" corner-tie, a small takes a four-foot pole and a 22" corner-tie.
+A small can also go on a five-foot pole with no corner-tie.
+The complete set-up (bracket, pole, and corner tie) costs $45 to mount on wood and $48 to mount on masonry.
+Note: we used to sell wood poles and fiberglass poles.
+We've found that the two-piece aluminum poles are more durable; so we stopped selling the others.

 2.)
 If you want to use your Basic Hardware in a location where you cannot use a corner-tie, for example above a door, we have a set-up that will enable you to do that.
-It’s another bracket with a short pole with a screw-eye in the end of it.
-The bracket angle and pole length are adjusted to position the screw-eye a little below the bottom inside corner of the flag, and then the corner of the flag is attached here instead of to the wall.
-This bottom-tie-rod costs $29 with either a wood pole or a fiberglass pole.
+It consists of another bracket with a short pole with a screw-eye in the end of it.
+The bracket angle and pole length are adjusted to position the screw-eye a little below the bottom inside corner of the flag, and then the corner of the flag is attached to the screw-eye instead of to the wall.
+This bottom-tie-rod set-up costs $35 to mount on wood and $38 to mount on masonry.

 6.)
 We make custom hardware for special situations.